thomasteplick/speechMsgMLP/README.md

 Time domain plots of the audio waveform can be displayed as well as the spectrogram.
 The user can enter audio of not more than two seconds by selecting the <i>New Speech</i> radio button, as well as some previously created WAV file.
 Upon selecting the
 <i>Play Speech</i> radio button, the user will hear the contents of the audio WAV file.
 This program requires the <b>fmedia</b>
-programto be in the PATH environmental variable.
+program to be in the PATH environmental variable.
 </p>
 <p>
 The FFT size is 256.
 The sampling rate is 8,000 Hz which produces a Nyquist critical frequency of 4,000 Hz.